DataDog/hiring-engineers/answers.md

 Set the Timeboard's timeframe to the past 5 minutes Take a snapshot of this graph and use the @ notation to send it to yourself.
 Bonus Question: What is the Anomaly graph displaying?
-  Attached timeboard screenshot as graph1.jpg, graph2.jpg, and dashboard.jpg
+  Attached timeboard screenshot as graph1, graph2, and dashboard

 Monitoring Data
 Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
 So let’s make life easier by creating a monitor.